-Our interest expense decreased \$5 million to \$135 million for the nine months ended June 30, 2006 as compared to \$140 million for the nine months ended June 30, 2005.
-The nine months ended June 30, 2005 include several months of interest expense related the outstanding Holdings Floating Rate Notes and Holdings PIK Notes, which were issued in December 2004 and fully redeemed in June 2005, as well as the Holdings Discount Notes, which were issued in December 2004 and partially redeemed in June 2005.
-The decline is partially offset by interest expense related to an additional outstanding term loan of \$250 million borrowed in May 2005, which is reflected in only one of the nine months ended June 30, 2005, as well as higher interest rates on outstanding debt during the current period.
+Our interest expense increased \$15 million to \$123 million for the nine months ended June 30, 2006 as compared to \$108 million for the nine months ended June 30, 2005.
+The increase in interest expense is related to an additional outstanding term loan of \$250 million borrowed in May 2005, which is reflected in only one of the nine months ended June 30, 2005, as well as higher interest rates on outstanding debt during the current period.
 See "-Financial Condition and Liquidity" for more information.